barbarer/py4e-int/_sources/functions/funcWithTuplesAndDict.rst

 Tuples
 ============================

 A tuple is like a list in that holds items in order and those items are separated by commas.
+They can be enclosed in ``()``, but don't have to be.

 .. fillintheblank:: funct_tup_test_first